brianloveswords/learn-rust/problem3/README.md

 I also wanted to see if I could cleanup the traits a little bit, since I got to it above mostly by blind luck (and listening to the compiler yell at me about what was missing).
 I was successful in getting rid of most traits except for `Int` and `FromPrimitive`.

 With the removal of the extraneous traits and the use of the `from_int!` macro, this actually doesn't look so bad.
-It might be cool if the compiler could somehow warn of unnecessary traits (e.g., `<T: Int + PartialEq>`, `PartialEq` would be unnecessary since it's inherited through the chain `Primitive -> PartialOrd -> PartialEq`, as far as I understand)
+It might be cool if the compiler could somehow warn of unnecessary traits (e.g., `<T: Int + PartialEq>`, `PartialEq` would be unnecessary since it's inherited through the chain `Int -> Primitive -> PartialOrd -> PartialEq`, as far as I understand)

 ```rust
 #![feature(macro_rules)]